fivetran/dbt_package_updater/README.md

 Currently, this function does not perform as easily as desired.
 Will need to be updated.
 The intention is to update all `packages.yml` files such that a new version bump is incorporated for relevant packages without having to specify specific package versions for all packages (current implementation).

 ### 🚧 Updating dbt_project.yml (Big WIP) 🚧
 Currently, this function does not perform as consistently as desired.
 Will need to be updated.
-The intention is to update all `dbt_project.yml` (root project and integration_tests) for a minor/major version bump.
+The intention is to update all `dbt_project.yml` (root project and /integration_tests) for a minor/major version bump.
 In the last roll out, we discovered that this wasn't working for roughly half our packages.